senresearch/mlm_l1_supplement/README.md

+# Fast algorithms for fitting L$_1$-penalized linear models to matrix-valued structured high-throughput data

-Repository for storing code and data to include in the supplement for the L1 paper.
+This repository contains code and data that can be used to reproduce the results presented in the paper.

----
+## File guide

-`scaling_times.jl` provides the code to examine how runtime increases with dimension size in simulated data
+- [`scaling_times.jl`](scaling_times.jl) provides the code to examine how runtime increases with dimension size in simulated data

 ---